Jack Cummings (director)

-John Cummings (February 16, 1905 – April 28, 1989) was an American film producer and director.
+John Cummings (February 16, 1905 – April 28, 1989) was a Canadian-American film producer and director.
 He was best known for being a leading producer at Metro-Goldwyn-Mayer.

 Cummings spent most of his career at Metro-Goldwyn-Mayer; his uncle, Louis B. Mayer initially hired him in the 1920s as an office boy and expected him to work his way up through the ranks.

 Cummings became a staff producer at MGM in 1934, where he worked in the B-feature unit for two years.
 In 1936, he produced the extravagant Cole Porter musical Born to Dance, which established his reputation as a respected producer.
 Cummings remained at MGM even after his uncle was fired as head of the studio in 1951.
 Over the years, Cummings worked with stars including the Marx Brothers, Red Skelton, Esther Williams, and Fred Astaire, producing some of the era's best-known musicals, including 1953's Kiss Me Kate and Seven Brides for Seven Brothers in 1954, for which he received an Academy Award nomination.
 He left MGM to become an independent producer affiliated with Twentieth Century-Fox and produced the 1959 remake of The Blue Angel and the 1960 movie version of the Abe Burrows-Cole Porter Broadway musical Can-Can.
 In 1964, he returned to MGM one last time to produce the Elvis Presley musical Viva Las Vegas.
 Other credits included Easy to Wed, It Happened in Brooklyn, Three Little Words, The Last Time I Saw Paris, Interrupted Melody, and The Teahouse of the August Moon.